How to Choose The Best Sun Protection For Your Skin

 Both UVA and UVB rays can cause skin cancer.
 According to the American Academy of Dermatology (AAD), everyone needs sunscreen.
 An estimated one in five Americans will develop skin cancer in their lifetime.

 If you haven't always been perfect about applying sunscreen and have sun damage and sun spots, you want to learn about hydroquinone.
 Hydroquinone 4% strength is a prescription skin product that lightens skin.
 It's FDA-approved to treat melasma, dark skin patches on the cheekbones and upper lip caused by hormone fluctuations, especially during pregnancy.
 Melasma is also called "pregnancy mask."

-Obagi Nu-Derm Sunfader is a 2-in-1 product that containers the skin lightener hydroquinone and SPF 15.
+Obagi Nu-Derm Sunfader is a 2-in-1 product that contains the skin lightener hydroquinone and SPF 15.
 Add an Obagi anti-aging and skin brightening Vitamin C treatment and you're off to a strong start to reduce the appearance of hyperpigmentation and fine lines and wrinkles.

 To be sure you have protection from both UVA and UVB rays, choose broad spectrum sunblock.
 The ADA recommends an SPF of 30 for most everyone and SPF 50 for fair complexions that burn easily.

 You skin needs protection from UVA and UVB rays year-round.
 Here's why:

 - The sun reflects off surfaces: ice, snow, the sidewalk.
 It's not the same as a romp on the beach but it's still enough to damage the skin.

 - Compact fluorescent lights (CFL) have been found to emit significant UV rays.1

 SPF represents the amount of time it will take you to burn in the sun when you are using that specific sunscreen.